50 Things Everyone Should Do Before They’re 50

 Write a will

 No one wants to think about death but newsflash: It’s gonna happen.
 Probably not today and hopefully not soon but death comes for everyone eventually.
 And when it does, do you want your kids’ most poignant memory of that time to be the gigantic fight over your collection of rare pickle jars?
 So sit down, write up a will allocating the important stuff, sign it (preferably in the presence of a notary) and then tell everyone you care about where it is.
-Drawing up a will is one of the things smart people do to prepare for death, not to be morbid.

 If your immediate question is “Why would I need therapy?” perhaps you should really ask “Why wouldn’t you need therapy?”
 Even if your life is going great at the moment, everyone has their ups and downs, and a professional can help you strengthen your inner reserves and develop better coping skills.
 Plus, when else are you not only allowed but expected to talk about nothing but yourself for an hour?
+These 10 crucial health tweaks you need to make before you’re 50s.

 Make a retirement plan

 One in three Americans don’t have a plan for their retirement, according to a study done by the Federal Reserve, and even more have some savings but not an amount considered adequate to get them through their golden years.
 Don’t be one of those people.
 First, cat food is gross.
 Second, it doesn’t have to be super complicated.
 It may mean opting into your employer’s plan, meeting with a financial planner and setting up a system, or it can be as simple as literally socking away a chunk of money (in your sock drawer) every month.
 The important part, though, is to start.
 Now.
-(Check out the savvy habits of good savers.)

 Fall in love

 It’s the ultimate risk.
 But like all risks, falling in love can provide huge rewards.
 Even if it isn’t the love of a lifetime, learning to open your heart and be vulnerable can only help you grow as a person.
 And who knows?
 Maybe you will find that special someone.
-These romantic true stories will make you believe in love again.

 Write a journal